ChainSafe/game-docs-v2/docs/v2/10_webgl-browser.md

 ### Call Custom Contracts {#call-custom-contracts}

-Call will execute a smart contract method without altering the smart contract state.
+Calls will execute a smart contract method without altering the smart contract state.

 See [Reading A Value From  A Solidity Contract (WebGL Builds)](#reading-a-value-from-a-solidity-contract) for a working example.